Ahmed-Hereiz/My-Python-Scripts/README.md

 # DataVisualizer

-A class for Visualizing data.
+A class for Visualizing data (there is a how to use docstring for each method in this class).

 - `plot_distribution`: Generates distribution plots (boxplot and KDE or countplot) of selected columns of a data frame based on the number of unique values in the selected column.